StudentOrganisationForAerospaceResearch/AvionicsSoftware/README.md

 Student Organisation for Aerospace Research (SOAR's) C++ rewrite.

-The original code in this repository was written in C, The old repository can be found [here](https://github.com/StudentOrganisationForAerospaceResearch/AvionicsSoftware).
+The original code in this repository was written in C, The old repository can be found [here](https://github.com/StudentOrganisationForAerospaceResearch/AvionicsSoftware/tree/Andromeda_V3.31_Legacy).

+### IDE support

+By default we are using the [STMCubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html#get-software).

+Use the `_IDE` folder to add support for your IDE of choice if needed.\
+Make sure to update the `.gitignore`.

 ### Timeline